38 Secrets Your Hair Stylist Won’t Tell You

 Always dry your hair completely before using a hot tool like a curling iron or a flat iron

-If your hair still contains moisture, the iron will damage your hair.
+If your hair still contains moisture, the iron will damage your hair and prevent hair growth.

 Sometimes when I don’t have a client’s colour—either because we’re out of it or because I forgot to write it down last time—I don’t say anything and just mix something new.